 Bohinj is a bit isolated area, which can be visited surpassing Bled on a one-way road.
 There is the biggest lake, which lies at the center of the valley, and it’s the starting point for loads of hiking and trekking trails.
 For example, hikers can do trekking around the Bohinj with exceptional views of the valley.
 Other than hiking there are several water sport activities like kayaking, SUPing, scuba diving, and swimming.
 Also, the lake itself is crystal clear.

 12. Explore the biggest cave castle in Predjama

 In that small country, there are so many wonders and one of them is Predjama Castle.
 It’s the biggest cave castle in the World.
 It was constructed in a cave about 800 years ago.
 Under the cave are several secret tunnels, which are believed to be connected with Postojna caves (9 km away).
 It seems that these defending abilities were worth it because it’s a very well-preserved castle.
 Tickets for Predjama castle start from 14€.

 In a little town called Žalec is a fountain that beer fans all over the world have been dreaming of.
 The first beer fountain in the World, Green Gold Fountain was opened due to the long beer traditions around the area.
 The local beer is produced from flavor hops.
 In fact, Slovenia is the fifth biggest hops beer producer in the world.
 The fountain is positioned in the center of the town at Žalec.

-So visitors can go there, pitch up a camp and drink beer as much as possible?
+So visitors can pitch up a camp and drink beer as much as possible?
 Unfortunately, it’s not exactly that kind of wild dream, but you can buy a beer mug for 8€ and taste 6 different flavors of hops beers.

 14. Trekking through Seven Lakes Valley